abhishekmunie/heroku-buildpack-static-js/README.md

 Heroku buildpack: Static-JS (with Coffee Script and Google Closure Compiler)
 =============================================================================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) which minifies and serves javascript files using static nginx.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) which compiles coffee, then minifies and serves javascript files using static nginx.

 Usage
 -----